-We recently created the first ever Travel Blog Monetization Summit – where we interviewed over 15+ travel bloggers and influencers about the best techniques to build a profitable travel blog.
+In 2016 we created the first ever Travel Blog Monetization Summit – where we interviewed over 15+ travel bloggers and influencers about the best techniques to build a profitable travel blog.
 And it was a huge hit!
-So much so that we are relaunching it into a dedicated course at the end of September 2016.
+So much so that we released it as a dedicated course and will be having another summit in April 2017.

 - Over 20+ hours of dedicated monetization techniques and action plans to help you start making money sooner.

 - 100% focus on money No fluff.
 Only proven, professional monetization techniques.